afadxb/bot5/README.md

 This project provides a modular algorithmic trading bot.
 The code has been refactored into dedicated modules for data access, order management and strategy logic to improve readability and maintainability.
+It targets a Windows environment running Python 3.12.

 ## Project Structure